-Each applicant must take the Law School Admission Test (LSAT), which is offered four times a year in February, June, September/October, and December.
+Each applicant must take the Law School Admission Test (LSAT), which is offered several times per year.

 LSAT scores are considered stale after five years.

-Additional information on the LSAT – including test dates, test locations, sample tests, and online registration – is available from the Law School Admission Council at www.lsac.org.
+Additional information on the LSAT, including test dates, test locations, free online test preparation, and online registration, is available from the Law School Admission Council.

 The Admissions Committee attaches significant value to statements made in this supplement, which should not exceed three (3) pages and should address: